Go to All Blogs | African Birding Tours | South African Birding Tours | All our birding tours

 South Africa’s premier bird conservation organization, BirdLife South Africa, is responsible for keeping the country’s bird list updated annually.
 A hard copy of South Africa’s “official” bird list is published between January and March every year, and a free copy is included in African Birdlife magazine.
 This and an excel version (which can be sorted by field guide page number, which roughly also gives taxonomic order, alphabetical order, etc.) can also be downloaded (for free) from BirdLife South Africa

 The cover of our most recently published hard-copy checklist from 2019 and from 2010 (our first year).

 This is not just a simple list of South Africa’s birds.
 It also has a wealth of additional information, such as annually updated red data status (globally and locally), precise endemism status (in the past the term “South African endemic” was quite loosely bandied about, even to include “near-endemics” and “Lesotho/Swaziland/South Africa endemics” (kindly check link The endemic birds of South Africa for more details about South African avian endemics and discussion about precise definitions).

 The South African bird list committee is responsible for updating the country’s bird list every year.
 It’s a large committee that includes ornithologists and top regional birders.
 The committee works very closely with the BirdLife South Africa Rarities Committee – any new bird claimed for South Africa first has to be formally accepted by the Rarities Committee before it can be included on South Africa’s official country list.

 Currently, South Africa “officially” boasts 862 species, according to the 2020 list update.
 And if the Prince Edward Island species are also included, the country list then reaches 870 bird species.
 The Prince Edward Island group consists of Marion Island and Prince Edward Island, sub-Antarctic islands belonging to South Africa.
-A sobering 17 % of South Africa’s birds are Threatened with extinction (see the full list below) – or actually 18 % if the Prince Edward Islands are included.
-On a more positive note, 8 % of the country’s birds are endemic or nearly so as per the endemic birds link shown above.
+A sobering 17% of South Africa’s birds are threatened with extinction (see the full list below) – or actually 18% if the Prince Edward Islands are included.
+On a more positive note, eight percent of the country’s birds are endemic or nearly so as per the endemic-birds link shown above.